Axway/docker-cft/compose/README.md

 Set the image parameter to match the image you want to use.
 For example: "image: cft/cft:3.8".

-If you want your Transfer CFT to be fully functional, you should change the CFT_FQDN variable to reflect the actual host machine’s address.
+If you want your Transfer CFT to be fully functional, you should change the CFT_FQDN parameter to reflect the actual host machine’s address.
-**ATTENTION:** You cannot connect to an interface if this parameter is incorrect.
+**Note:** You cannot connect to any Transfer CFT interface if this parameter is incorrect.

-If you want to register Transfer CFT with Central Governance, set CFT_CG_ENABLE to "YES", and configure the CFT_CG_HOST, CFT_CG_PORT, and CFT_CG_SHARED_SECRET parameters.
+To register Transfer CFT with Central Governance, set CFT_CG_ENABLE to "YES", and configure the CFT_CG_HOST, CFT_CG_PORT, and CFT_CG_SHARED_SECRET parameters.

 Customizing other parameters is optional.